 Family Worship Is Just as Necessary for the Church

-do not provoke your children to wrath, but bring them up in the training and admonition of the Lord” (Ephesians 6:4).
+do not provoke your children to anger, but bring them up in the discipline and instruction of the Lord” (Ephesians 6:4).
 We see here that it is the parents’ primary responsibility to rear children, with the father taking the lead.
 Others in the extended family and church will necessarily assist in this process, but the weight of responsibility rests with the parents.

 Fathers are not to “